-A recent convert to Catholicism from Anglicanism, I admire the good, the true, and the beautiful wherever they are found and dream of creating art, particularly hymn texts, that reflects them.
+A recent convert to Catholicism from Anglicanism, I admire the good, the true, and the beautiful wherever they are found and dream of creating art, particularly sacred music, that reflects them.

 Faith, music, and literature have been part of my life from the beginning.
 I owe a great debt to my family, for whom these things have always been important.
 One of my relatives was a Methodist circuit rider in 19th-century Illinois.
 A great-grandmother and grandmother were dedicated church musicians.
 My mother and her three sisters all received thorough training in classical music; one of my earliest memories is of my mother singing rhymes from Winnie-the-Pooh to her own melodies.